famosab/wrrocmetatest/README.md

 - https://openstack.cebitec.uni-bielefeld.de:8080/swift/v1/denbi-mg-course/read1.fq.gz
 - https://openstack.cebitec.uni-bielefeld.de:8080/swift/v1/denbi-mg-course/read2.fq.gz

-To run the pipeline locally on the testdata you need the following samplesheet
+To run the pipeline locally on the testdata you need to download the fq files and create the following samplesheet

 `testsheet.csv`:
 ```csv